How to Parameterize a Circle: A complete walkthrough

 An ellipse is a stretched circle.
 Its parameterization is a simple extension of the circle's:

 where 'a' and 'b' are the semi-major and semi-minor axes of the ellipse respectively.
-This effectively stretches the circle along the x and y axes.
+That's why this effectively stretches the circle along the x and y axes.
 Similar to the circle, shifting the center is achieved by adding the center coordinates (a, b) to x and y respectively.

 Understanding the Parameter 't'